meetdestiny/spark-job-server/README.md

 <h1>Credits </h1>

 This is a derivative work.
-ALl credits goes to <a href="https://github.com/velvia">velvia</a> who open sourced the original job server.
+All credits goes to <a href="https://github.com/velvia">velvia</a> who open sourced the original job server.
 The <a href="https://github.com/apache/incubator-spark/pull/show/222/files/0c9c5a7">PR 222 </a>is  outdated and I needed a quick solution.
 This is a working POC for migrating the job server to scala 2.10.3 and sbt 0.13.
 Also, the original job server is sbt based.
 This is mavenized.

 <h1>License</h1>
 Do whatever makes you happy with this code.
 No liabilities on me whatsoever.